From backflips to pogo sticks, Guinness World Records are smashed

 From a backflipping gymnast to a man pulling a car while walking on his hands, this year’s Guinness World Records Day is as colourful as ever.

-Talent from around the world has smashed all kinds of records for the eighteenth annual GWR Day on Wednesday.
-“If you want to be a Guinness World Records title holder just go for it,” said 29-year-old Ashley Watson.
+Talent from around the world have smashed all kinds of records for the eighteenth annual GWR Day on Wednesday.”If you want to be a Guinness World Records title holder just go for it,” said 29-year-old Ashley Watson.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines